-Understand the Research and Social Research.
-Understand the basic knowledge of Social Research.
-Development the comparative understanding of technique of research.
-Pa per III: Social Anthropology Understand the basic knowledge of Anthropology.
-Understand the basic knowledge of Anthropology.
-Basic understanding of tribal culture.
-Basic understanding of tribal culture.
+- □ Understand the Research and Social Research. - $\hfill\square$ Understand the basic knowledge of Social Research. - Development the comparative understanding of technique of research.

+Paper III: Social Anthropology

+- □ Understand the basic knowledge of Anthropology. - □ Basic understanding of tribal culture. - □ Analyze the Economic and ceremonial exchange among tribes. - □ Understand the magic religion and science among tribes.